chrisdefazio/adtranfirmwareupgrader/README.md

 ## Security Notes

-- The `.env` file contains sensitive credentials and should never be committed to version control
+- Use an `.env` file contains sensitive credentials and should never be committed to version control
 - Make sure to use strong passwords for your device
 - Keep your firmware files secure and verify their integrity before use